 The provision for income taxes was based on the applicable federal and state tax rates for those periods.
 The effective tax rate for the six months ended June 30, 2023 reflects an interim tax provision resulting from the impact of certain non-deductible executive compensation, and the impact of a valuation allowance recorded against the tax losses of Acacia, partially offset by credits for research and development activity.
-The effective tax rate for the six months ended June 30, 2022 reflects an interim tax provision resulting from the impact of certain non-deductible executive compensation and the impact of certain non-deductible costs from the acquisition of Acacia, partially offset by credits for research and development activity.
+The effective tax rate for the six months ended June 30, 2022 reflects an interim tax provision resulting from the impact of certain non-deductible executive compensation and the impact of certain non-deductible executive compensation and the impact of certain non-deductible executive compensation and the impact of certain non-deductible costs from the acquisition of Acacia, partially offset by credits for research and development activity.